An assemblage of violins, symbolizing payment orchestration

 Getting Started with Payment Orchestration

-The starting point is your company: The payment orchestration platform you integrate must fit your business strategy.
-There are plenty of factors that play into this decision: From budget to regulations to markets and the frameworks, your software runs on.
-So, before you commit yourself to a technological approach, it might make sense to bring in payment business consultation first, if strategic questions remain.
+The payment orchestration platform you integrate must fit your business strategy.
+There are plenty of factors that play into this decision: From budget to regulations to markets to software frameworks.
+So, before you commit yourself to a specific tech approach, it might make sense to bring in payment business consultation first, if strategic questions remain.

 From a technical standpoint, there are two opposite ways to get Payment Orchestration up and running:

-Another downside to this approach is, that, while your company is not dependent on external PSPs, it is still dependent on the Payment Orchestration company and their vision on how to expand their PO product in the future.
+Another downside to this approach is, that, while your company is not dependent on external PSPs, it is still dependent on the Payment Orchestrator and their vision on how to expand their PO product in the future.
+Depending on the solution, this can mean that the exact PSP you want to integrate might not be supported.
 And if you decide to sever your ties to a Payment Orchestration provider, it can be difficult to migrate your system to another one in due time.

-On the other hand, the flexibility of self-built solutions will work to your advantage.
-As it is your very own product, you can adjust and design it to meet your every need – and even apply it in your subsidiaries or license it to third parties.
-What’s more, the initial development will redeem given time, and maintaining and further development of your payment product will be easier and thus less expensive in the long run.
-And finally, all innovations and feature updates in your product derive from your business vision alone – no need to work around changes made by third parties.
+The flexibility of self-built solutions will work to your advantage.
+It’s your own product, so you can adjust it to meet your every need – and even apply it in your subsidiaries or license it to third parties.
+What’s more, maintenance and further development costs will reduce over time.
+All innovations are solely driven by your business vision.

 May we introduce…